Our promise. We provide a buying advantage with verified reviews and unbiased editorial research.

 Low cost: They don’t hide that they are the cheapest for a reason and they’ll do anything to keep air travel affordable.
 In exchange for unbeatable fares, be prepared for non-reclining seats, no seat-back pockets, safety cards on the back of seats and life jackets stowed overheard.

 Price guarantee: If you find a cheaper fare on a qualifying route with another airline, then they will pay “double the difference” between the air fare paid to Ryanair and the lower fare quoted on another carrier, but watch the fine print.

 Newest fleet: Ryanair claims to have the newest, greenest and quietest fleet of aircraft in Europe (primarily newer/retrofitted Boeing 737s).

 Business Plus: Even though they have the lowest fares, they offer a Business Plus program that can help you get through security faster.

-Ryanair Company Profile
+Ryanair Company Information